25,000 people die every day due to starvation.

 5: the trail of an animal (especially a deer); "he followed the deer's slot over the soft turf to the edge of the trees"

-6: (computer) a socket in a microcomputer that will accept a plug-in circuit board; "the PC had three slots for additional memory" [syn: {expansion slot}]
+6: (computer) a socket in a microcomputer that will accept a plug-in circuit board; "the PC had three slots for additional memory" [syn: {slot}, {expansion slot}]

-7: a slot machine that is used for gambling; "they spend hours and hours just playing the slots" [syn: {one-armed bandit}]
+7: a slot machine that is used for gambling; "they spend hours and hours just playing the slots" [syn: {slot}, {one-armed bandit}]

-Definitions retrieved from local copies of the freely distributed DICT client/server software and databases.
-Click here for database copyright information. - KM
+Definitions retrieved from the Open Source DICT Webster's English and WordNet 3.0 dictionaries.
+Click here for database copyright information.